hipay/hipay-docs/hipay-enterprise-sdk-ios/09-Apple-pay.md

 ### Payment Screen

-Then, we create an object of type **PKPaymentSummaryItem** which contains a description of the item purchased with its price.
+Then, we create an object of type **PKPaymentSummaryItem** which contains a description of the purchased item with its price.

-To initialize the payment controller, you must first create a request of the **PKPaymentRequest** class.
-We configure its attributes : `merchantIdentifier` , `countryCode`, `supportedNetworks`, `paymentSummaryItems` and many more.
+To initialize the payment controller, you must create a request of the **PKPaymentRequest** class first.
+You can configure its attributes : `merchantIdentifier` , `countryCode`, `supportedNetworks`, `paymentSummaryItems` and many more.
 After the request creation, we present the **PKPaymentAuthorizationViewController** Apple Pay controller to the user with this request.

 More informations about request : https://developer.apple.com/library/archive/ApplePay_Guide/CreateRequest.html